notasausage/pi-hole-unbound-wireguard/README.md

 cache-max-ttl: 86400
 ```

-When Pi-Hole was doing DNS, it created this custom record for <http://pi.hole> so we could easily reach the Web Interface without typing in the static IP address of the Raspberry Pi.
+When Pi-hole was doing DNS, it created this custom record for <http://pi.hole> so we could easily reach the Web Interface without typing in the static IP address of the Raspberry Pi.
 Now that Unbound is our DNS, we'll need to create this custom record in the Unbound configuration file.
 Be sure to replace `192.168.x.x` with the static IP address of your Raspberry Pi:

 ```
-# Create DNS record for Pi-Hole Web Interface
+# Create DNS record for Pi-hole Web Interface
 private-domain: "pi.hole"
 local-zone: "pi.hole" static
 local-data: "pi.hole IN A 192.168.x.x"